Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/fw_form-features.en.md

 title: Characteristics of forms in Windows applications
 sidebar: flexberry-winforms_sidebar
 keywords: Flexberry Winforms, Forms
-summary: uniform treatment, control of the screen position dependent and independent forms, the ban on closing the form
+summary: uniform treatment, control of the screen position dependent and independent forms, the ban on closing the form, closing all forms
 toc: true
 permalink: en/fw_form-features.html
 lang: en
 autotranslated: true
-hash: 4046ab088c42297edf1a41561fabcbb5aca0e6de96ed186bc179fe14609678be
+hash: b855e56e97ec91c5e0a9b1e913f81cc30b6c59e0c1b1d1c030453e7c31702868
 ---

 There are a number of features that are characteristic for the edit forms and list forms Windows-based applications.